omeid/uconfig/README.md

 ## Secrets Plugin
 [![GoDoc](https://img.shields.io/badge/godoc-reference-blue.svg?style=flat-square)](https://godoc.org/github.com/omeid/uconfig/plugins/secret)

 The secret provider allows you to grab the value of a config from anywhere you want.
-You simply need to implement the `func(name string) (value string)` function and pass it to the secrets plugin.
+You simply need to implement the `func(name string) (value string, err error)` function and pass it to the secrets plugin.

 Unlike most other plugins, secret requires explicit `secret:""` tag, this is because only specific config values like passwords and api keys come from a secret provider, compared to the rest of the config which can be set in various ways.